klean2050/epic_sail/README.md

 ## TILES Dataset

 Tracking Individual Performance with Sensors (TILES) is a project holding multimodal data sets for the analysis of stress, task performance, behavior, and other factors pertaining to professionals engaged in a high-stress workplace environments.
 Biological, environmental, and contextual data was collected from hospital nurses, staff, and medical residents both in the workplace and at home over time.
 Labels of human experience were collected using a variety of psychologically validated questionnaires sampled on a daily basis at different times during the day.
-In this work, we utilize the TILES ECG data from the publicly available dataset, that we download from [here](https://tiles-data.isi.edu/), to pre-train an ECG encoder to assist the affect recognition process.
+In this work, we utilize the TILES ECG data from [here](https://tiles-data.isi.edu/), to pre-train an ECG encoder to assist the affect recognition process.

 ## Pre-Training Framework